CriticalMoments/CriticalMoments/README.md

 CriticalMoments is available through [Carthage](https://github.com/Carthage/Carthage)

 There are a few extra steps to install via Carthage so please follow steps below carefully.
 These are needed because this project uses `Package.swift`, and Carthage doesn't yet support it.
 You must run the [XcodeGen](https://github.com/yonaskolb/XcodeGen) tool to build the project files Carthage needs.
+If you prefer to not install other tools, the direct framework download approach is very similar to Carthage.

   - Add CriticalMoments to you `Cartfile` with a line like `github https://github.com/CriticalMoments/CriticalMoments`, optionally including a version requirement
   - Run `carthage update --use-xcframeworks`.
 This will fail because of the missing xcodeproj, but is needed to populate your /Carthage/Checkouts cache